Meghan Markle, Prince Harry's royal wedding cake serves up a slice of originality

 What exactly is a lemon elderflower cake?

-Decorated with fresh flowers and buttercream frosting, the royal wedding cake will be a lemon elderflower flavor, blending fresh blossoms with organic Amalfi lemons, according to Eater.
+Decorated with fresh flowers and buttercream frosting, the royal wedding cake will be a lemon elderflower flavor, according to Kensington Palace.

+The cake took 200 Amalfi lemons and 500 organic lemons, Kensington Palace said.

 Elderflower blossoms are reportedly difficult to come by in the U.S., so those who wish to celebrate in America and eat like the royals can substitute the flower for a liqueur, such as St. Germaine.
 Aside from lemon and elderflower, most recipes for this type of cake incorporate traditional ingredients of flour, sugar and eggs, as well.